s100/jsonata-test/README.md

 ## Failing tests

 Around 70 test cases expect `null` but the actual result from `jsonata` is `undefined`.
 It's not yet certain how we'll deal with this.
 Additionally, tests involving functions (language-specific) are failing, and a few others here and there.

+## Future work

+* Patch up all existing tests, or remove test cases for behaviour which can't be tested language-agnostically
+* Extensive test renaming and rearrangement for clarity, particularly to dodge all of that percent-encoding